Why interpolation matters

 Interpolation choices feel academic until you trace them into valuation.
 The curve is the input to every commodity structure, and its shape, not just its level, drives value.

-• Storage intrinsic value.
+- Storage intrinsic value.
 Storage earns the summer-winter spread; its intrinsic value is a function of the shape of the curve across the year.
 A cubic spline’s overshoot pushing the summer trough down can inflate the winter-summer spread by several percent, a spurious, material valuation manufactured purely by the interpolation artefact.

-• Swing option valuation.
+- Swing option valuation.
 A swing contract’s extrinsic value comes from optionality around the curve; a curve with spurious kinks creates phantom take-more/take-less signals a naive valuation monetises as fake extrinsic value.
 A clean, kink-free curve is a prerequisite for a defensible swing price.

-• Spark-spread valuation.
+- Spark-spread valuation.
 The spark spread is power minus a heat-rate multiple of gas; it depends on two curves and their alignment.
 If the gas and power curves are built with inconsistent conventions (one on a gas-day calendar, one on a power-hour calendar, mis-synchronised), the spread inherits a spurious basis that shows up as phantom P&L.

 The through-line: every downstream valuation inherits the curve’s errors, and the errors that matter most are in the shape of the illiquid, inferred region, exactly the region this machinery, shape-preserving interpolation, prior-pinned inference, published confidence, is built to get right and to flag when it cannot.
+This is the direct link between curve construction and real-time valuation, Value at Risk, and the valuation and risk engines that consume the curve.

 A multi-commodity book is a graph of curves, and the spreads are only arbitrage-free if the curves are built consistently, same as-of instant, compatible conventions, shared calendars.
 The single-curve arbitrage suite grows a cross-curve layer: does the spark spread implied by the gas and power curves match the quoted spark?
 A phantom basis between two internally-perfect curves is still phantom P&L.